paltrickontpb/eMark-Wireless/README.md

 ### Skill Requirements (You can apply if you have any one of the skills mentioned below)

 1) Hardware Designer (To Work on electronic schematics using EagleCAD or KiCAD).
-2) Hardware Programmer (Will write code to control the hardware, preferably Embedded C).
+2) Hardware Programmer (Will write code to control the hardware).
 3) App Developer (Will create the Android/IOS/Windows/Hybrid Web App to create a User Interface for the Project).

 ### Ideas that can be implemented